50 Vintage Wedding Photos So Beautiful We Can't Look Away

 We, at that point in our marriage, were happily married.
 We had a wonderful son and daughter [Todd and Carrie Fisher].
 But, obviously, I was incorrect about that, you know?
 Again, that was my viewpoint.
 I was happy, I was in love, but obviously he was not… [Eddie]'s like a good race horse: he gets off really, really good, and then he loses the race.

 Goldie Hawn and Bill Hudson got off to a rocky start

 When Goldie Hawn and Bill Hudson tied the knot on July 3, 1976, it should have been a perfect day; nothing but smiling faces and good vibes, but just as soon as the couple said “I do” they realized that they should have said, “I don’t.”
 While speaking about the wedding with the Daily Mail, Hudson explained:

 I was consumed with love.
 I didn’t think life could get any better.
 I had just married the woman I loved and I felt like the luckiest guy on Earth.
 Then Goldie turned to me and whispered, ‘Are you sure we did the right thing?’

 After having two children together - Oliver and Kate - the pair divorced in 1980.

 Liza Minelli and Peter Allen's wedding was picture perfect, but that's all it was

-Minelli’s marriage to Australian singer-songwriter Peter Allen on March 3, 1967 was the beginning of a series of failed marriages for the beloved singer.
-Allen was the protegé of Minelli’s mother, Judy Garland, and it should have been a perfect coupling, there was just one problem - Allen didn’t want to be in a relationship with a woman.
+Minelli’s marriage to Australian singer-songwriter Peter Allen on March 3, 1967, was the beginning of a series of failed marriages for the beloved singer.
+Allen was the protegé of Minelli’s mother, Judy Garland, and it should have been a perfect coupling, but there was just one problem - Allen didn’t want to be in a relationship with a woman.
 Minnelli told The Advocate:

 I married Peter and he didn't tell me he was gay.
 Everyone knew but me.
 And I found out... well, let me put it this way: I'll never surprise anybody coming home as long as I live.
 I call first!